Architecture Experience Program (AXP) + Career Information

 Earn an architecture degree from a NAAB-accredited program.
 A Master of Architecture from Kent State University satisfies this requirement.

 Experience is obtained by working under a registered architect.
-The Architectural Experience Program (AXP)* is used to document you hours.
+The Architectural Experience Program (AXP) is used to document your hours.
 Experience can be documented prior to graduation.
-Contact your Architect Licencing Advisor* for assistance.
+Contact your Architect Licensing Advisor* for assistance.

 Completion of the Architecture Registration Exam (ARE) is required prior to receiving an Architecture License.
-State specific licencing requirements can be found here .
+State specific licensing requirements can be found here.